-Student Photographs & Performance
+Student Photographs and Performance

 The regular College Newsletter is published on the College website and only shows low resolution photographs of students.
 Where shots of students are used for promotional purposes by Emmaus College permission will be obtained and no names will be attached to the photographs.
-Photos of students may also be requested by the Eastern Independent Schools Melbourne (EISM), Catholic Education Office Melbourne (CEOM) and the Catholic Education Commission of Victoria (CECV).
+Photos of students may also be requested by the Eastern Independent Schools Melbourne (EISM), Melbourne Archdiocese Catholic Schools (MACS) and the Catholic Education Commission of Victoria (CECV).
 In such circumstances, names will not be used, and there is an understanding that such material is made free of charge to the relevant organisation.
-Every effort will be made to contact parents in such circumstances.
+Every effort will be made to contact parents/guardians in such circumstances.

-If students wish to participate in the College Production they must be agreeable to their voice or image being used for general media purposes.
+If students wish to participate in the College Production, they must be agreeable to their voice or image being used for general media purposes.
 Images of the cast are also likely to be displayed for promotional purposes.

-Parent Consent Form
+Parent/Guardian Consent Form

-The Emmaus College Board protocols require that photographs of students not be included on the College website or in printed promotional literature without the consent of the student and parents concerned.
+The Emmaus College Board protocols require that photographs of students are not included on the College website or in printed promotional literature without the consent of the student and parents/guardians concerned.
 Where photographs are used in the public domain NAMES WILL NOT BE INCLUDED.

-Please access the online consent form using the link below
+Please access the online consent form using this link: Photography/Video Consent Form

-Parent Consent Form